KJialun/Music-classification/README.md

 # Below you can find a step-by-step guide to set up your environment.
 - Install Anaconda: Download and install Anaconda from the link below (choose the right version for your OS): <https://www.anaconda.com/download/>
 - Open anaconda command prompt
-- Create new anaconda environment named "preprocessing" you will use this environment to do datapreprocessing :
+- For datapreprocessing we will use librosa library ,Create new anaconda environment named "preprocessing"  :
 ```
-conda create --name preprocessing ##SSS
+conda create --name preprocessing
 ```
 - Enter the newly created environment:
 ```